 - The Bottom Line

-Spider plants, although can survive and tolerate low light, thrive best at medium to high light intensity conditions.
+Although they can survive and tolerate low light, Spider plants thrive best in medium to high-intensity light.

 Signs your Spider Plant needs More or Less Light